Sanrax/flashcart-guides/docs/tutorials/akmenu-next.md

     1. Copy the *contents* of the files from the extracted `nds-bootstrap.zip` file to the `_nds` folder on your SD card.

-    #### Pico-Loader (Experimental)
+    #### Pico-Loader

-    If you would like to also use the experimental [Pico-Loader](https://github.com/LNH-team/pico-loader/) please follow the below steps, otherwise skip this section.
+    If you would like to also use [Pico-Loader](https://github.com/LNH-team/pico-loader/) please follow the below steps, otherwise skip this section.
-    Please bear in mind that Pico-Loader is still experimental and lacks soft-reset and cheat support.
+    Please bear in mind that Pico-Loader currently lacks soft-reset and cheat support.
 Any bugs should be reported on the [Pico-Loader Issues Page](https://github.com/LNH-team/pico-loader/issues).

     !!! warning
         Using the wrong version of Pico-Loader could damage your flashcard!